ksmandersen/ksmandersen.github.io/_posts/2014-04-01-podcasts-for-cocoa-developers.markdown

 In this podcast [Ash Furrow](https://twitter.com/ashfurrow) (who also co-hosts [Notification Center](http://www.notificationcenter.tv/)) interviews developers in the Mac and iOS community while focusing on new developers entering the field.

 **9. [Developing Perspective](http://developingperspective.com/)**
 [David Smith](https://twitter.com/_davidsmith) (aKa. underscore) takes a refreshing look at various topics in developing apps for the iOS platform.
-Each podcast is under 15 minutes and have gives great food for thought.
+Each podcast is under 15 minutes and always gives great food for thought.

 **10. [iPhreaks Show](http://iphreaksshow.com/)**
 This podcast is the most recent addition to my many subscriptions and I have only managed to listen to a few episodes so far.
 This show is also based on interviewing developers and discussing interesting development topics in Cocoa.
 I can warmly recommend their episodes on [Concurrency with Jeff Kellyey](http://iphreaksshow.com/042-iphreaks-show-concurrency-with-jeff-kelley/) and [64-bit with Mike Ash](http://iphreaksshow.com/024-iphreaks-show-64-bit-with-mike-ash/).